Narsil/narsil.github.io/_posts/2020-03-19-solar-energy.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>In the end we are currently consuming <strong>1179% of the realistic available solar power energy</strong>.
-That's 10 times more than we should.
-And 100% would require posing solar panels everywhere on the planet that is not a forest or agricultural land.</p>
+<p>In the end we are currently consuming <strong>1.2% of the realistic available solar power energy</strong>.
+That's would require posing solar panels everywhere on the planet that is not a forest or agricultural land.
+And we don't account yet for Energy return on energy invested (EROEI) which is likely to increase that percentage.</p>
 <p>NB: This is a very superficial attempt to evaluate these numbers, however the result should be correct within an order of magnitude.</p>

 </div>